Alternatives#

 Differences to gptme:

-gptme is more general-purpose?
+Aider is more git-commit-focused; gptme is more general-purpose

-gptme has wider array of tools?
+gptme has a wider array of tools (shell, Python, browser, vision)

 First commit: April 4, 2023.